oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 Kernel `BasicOpsInt` contains native `int` type addition, multiplication, and division operations, while kernel `BasicOpsAcInt` contains `ac_int` type addition, multiplication, and division operations.
 By comparing these two kernels, you will find reduced width `ac_int` generates hardware that is more area efficient than native `int`.

-Kernel `ShiftOp` contains an `ac_int` left shifter and the data type of the shift amount is a large width signed `ac_int`.
-In contrast, kernel `EfficientShiftOp` also contains an `ac_int` left shifter, but the data type of the shift amount is a reduced width unsigned `ac_int`.
+Kernel `ShiftOps` contains an `ac_int` left-shifter and an `ac_int` right-shifter, and the data type of the shift amount is a large width signed `ac_int`.
+In contrast, kernel `EfficientShiftOps` also contains an `ac_int` left-shifter and an `ac_int` right-shifter, but the data type of the shift amount is a reduced width unsigned `ac_int`.
 By comparing these two kernels, you will find shift operations of `ac_int` can generate more efficient hardware if the amount to shift by is stored in a minimally sized unsigned `ac_int`.

 Kernel `BitOps` demonstrates bit operations with bit select operator `[]` and bit slice operations `slc` and `set_slc`.